Unosquare-CoE-JavaScript/mauricio-moreno/02-hardcore-functional-javascript/index.md

 	fold: (fn, def) => fn(value),
 });

-const fromNullable = x => (x != null ?
+// Here if a  nullish value is passed it will pass the flow of the data to a left functor const fromNullable = x => (x != null ?
 Rightfunctor(x) : LeftFunctor());

+//Here is happening something similar if an error happens the data received will be passed
+// to a left functor
 const tryCatch = fn => {
 	try {
 		return RightFunctor(fn());